 Many homeowners who have indoor wooden or tiled steps on their staircases consider installing stair treads thinking that they will make the steps less slippery and safer for everyone (including pets) no matter what their age is.
 But, are they right?

-These days, you have multiple options for stair treads, which is great because you can customize them to your decor.
+These days, you have multiple options for non slip stair treads, which is great because you can customize them to your decor.

 - The different kinds of indoor stair treads that are available today are carpet, vinyl or rubber and tape.